eCook Meal

 READY THE RISOTTO

 Dilute the stock with 2.4L of boiling water.
 Place a pot for the risotto over medium heat with a drizzle of oil.
 When hot, fry the sliced celery until soft, 5-6 minutes (shifting occasionally).
-Add the remaining garlic and the risotto rice.
+Add the remaining Garlic and the risotto rice.
 Fry until fragrant, 1-2 minutes (shifting constantly).
 Add the wine and simmer until reduced, 3-4 minutes.
 Add a ladleful of the stock and allow it to be absorbed by gently simmering (stirring often).
 Only add the next ladle of stock when the previous one has been fully absorbed.
 Repeat this process until the rice is cooked al dente, 25-30 minutes.
 Remove from the heat and stir through the remaining cheese, a generous knob of butter, and seasoning.
 Loosen with a splash of warm water if too thick.

 NUTTY RAISIN BUTTER

 Return the pan, wiped down, to medium heat.
 Toast the chopped walnuts until golden brown, 2-4 minutes (shifting occasionally).
 Add 80g of butter.
-Once foaming, add the raisins and a squeeze of lemon juice (to taste).
+Once foaming, add the Raisins and a squeeze of lemon juice (to taste).
 Cook until plumped, 1 minute.
 Remove from the heat.

 GORGEOUS FEAST